mudge/mudge.github.com/_posts/2019-11-12-using-a-raspberry-pi-for-time-machine.markdown

 <txt-record>dk0=adVN=backups,adVF=0x82</txt-record>
 ```

-Advertise a share named `backups` which has the following two AirDisk volume flags set:
+Advertise a share named `backups` (this _must_ match the name of your Samba share) which has the following two AirDisk volume flags set:

 1. `0x0002`: SMB is supported on this volume;
 2. `0x0080`: Time Machine should allow this SMB volume as a backup destination.

 Together, these make the single hex value string of `0x82`.

-The second part sets system-wide [volume flags](http://netatalk.sourceforge.net/wiki/index.php/Bonjour_record_adisk_adVF_values) of `0x100` so that connecting to any share prompts for a username and password:
+The second part sets system-wide [volume flags](http://netatalk.sourceforge.net/wiki/index.php/Bonjour_record_adisk_adVF_values) of `0x100` so that connecting to our share prompts for a username and password:

 ```xml
 <txt-record>sys=adVF=0x100</txt-record>